willneedit/Sceelix_Extensions/README.md

 Perform boolean operations (Intersection, Union or Difference) of two meshes, an extension of the Boolean operation in Sceelix for 3D meshes, not just coplanar faces.
 Useful to produce cutouts or combination of meshes.
 Input meshes' normals can be flipped as the 'negation' before or after of the intended operation, or to treat the meshes as 'outside' or 'inside'.

+### Mesh Tessellation

+Slices the faces of a mesh into smaller faces, without changing the general shape.
+A companion piece for [Mesh Distort](#mesh-distort).

+### Mesh Distort

+Move the individual vertices randomly in the desired direction, Planes get a 'crumpled' appearance, and solids (like cubes or spheres) get a natural, rock-like appearance, especially with using more than one iterations with tessellations and distortions with varying amounts.

 ### Unity Entity Group Create

 An amalgamation of "Actor Group" and "Unity Entity Create".
 Groups several actors (including other Unity Entities and Groups) together and decorates them with a meaningful name and attributes as seen in "Unity Entity Create"